mc-programmer/simple-dapper/README.md

 # starting soon!

-## this is a repository for dapper samples on console and asp.net core mvc and api apps!
+## this is a repository for dotnet selenium samples on console and asp.net core mvc and api apps!